How to Buy a Dive Computer

 Perhaps the most important aspect of your dive computer is its algorithm.
 This is the feature that is most concerned with your safety, tracking the amount of nitrogen you’re absorbing into your bloodstream while you’re down.
 Amazingly, there are multiple algorithms out there in the dive computing world.
 Some algorithms are more conservative than others which really just means they calculate a slower ascent with more/longer stops.

 Suunto computers are known to use highly conservative algorithms.
 If you’re a less experienced diver, a more conservative algorithm is a good place to start.
-Though, there are some brands like Aqua Lung that tend to use more liberal algorithms.
 These allow for more bottom time but a faster ascent.
 Some computers let you adjust the algorithm when you figure out your body’s ascending preferences and capabilities.
 Other computers can self-adjust in response to your current biometrics.

 If you’re only planning on diving when you go on that annual vacation to the Florida Keys or when you finally save up enough for that trip to Hawaii or Indonesia, you won’t be needing much log memory in your computer.
 This is because you’ll likely get home or to the hotel and transfer your dive info right then and there, waiting until next year or next vacation to do it all over again.
 But if you live near a rad dive spot (or many dive spots) and plan on making every possible dive you can, you may want more memory capacity for your computer so that you don’t have to upload your log info every single time you get out of the water.